ian-cho/data-prep-kit/doc/quick-start/contribute-your-own-transform.md

 publish              Publish the docker image to quay.io container registry
 ```

-- create virtual environment with all preloaded dependencies
+- Create virtual environment with all preloaded dependencies:
 ```shell
 make clean && make venv
 ```

-- run unit tests and verify the proper operations of the code
+- Run unit tests and verify the proper operations of the code:

 ```shell
 make test-src
 ```

-- edit transforms/pyproject.toml and add the requirements.txt for the module and the name of the module and its package location.
+- Edit transforms/pyproject.toml and add the requirements.txt for the module and the name of the module and its package location:

 ```shell
 digest = { file = ["universal/digest/requirements.txt"]}